CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol1-exe1-create-setup-azure-migrate.md

      ```
     ![Screenshot of the Azure Migrate 'Discover machines' blade showing the 'Generate Azure Migrate project key' section.](Images/exe1-step7-create-appliance.png "Generate Azure Migrate project key")

-8.  **Wait** for the key to be generated, then copy the **Azure Migrate project key** to your clipboard and paste in a text editor of your choice for later use.
+8.  **Wait** for the key to be generated, then copy the **Azure Migrate project key** to your clipboard and paste it in a text editor of your choice for later use.

     ![Screenshot of the Azure Migrate 'Discover machines' blade showing the Azure Migrate project key.](Images/exe1-step8-copy-key.png "Azure Migrate project key")